 - Tenor and Bass Drums.
 In stark contrast to marching bands and drum corps, a pipe band will typically only use a single Bass drum.
 In addition instead of having a single drummer playing multi-drum tenors (such as quads and quints), pipe bands use multiple players with single tenor drums pitched at different pitches (similar to marching band bass drums).
 While the number of notes played by these instruments is very small compared to marching bands and corps, the tonal and dynamic elements provided by these instruments is very important, and demands a very musical and exacting performance.
 In addition, the tenor drums provide a visual flourishing element unique to pipe bands.
 Tenor drum flourishing is very entertaining and challenging.

 - Grip and Sticks.
-The predominant grip in Scottish drumming is a traditional grip.
+The predominant grip in Scottish drumming is traditional grip.
 The Scottish form of this grip is somewhat different than the grip used by marching bands and drum corps.
 The right hand is generally identical, although it is somewhat looser and lighter.
 The left hand has more differences in that the hand is more open, and there is less contact with the sticks, and the thumb is the main means of stick control.
 The left hand is also much looser.
 The lighter contact that results from these variations is necessary to produce a high and brighter pitch, which is the desired tone in Scottish drumming.
-The Scottish sticks are similar to a typical marching stick, but lighter.
+The Scottish sticks are similar to a typical marching stick, but lighter typically 55-65 grams.
 The sticks are also less dense which also adds to the brightness of tone.
 Some Scottish sticks are available through general outlets, but the model we use is special ordered by the band in lots.
-The band sells the sticks back to the drummers at cost.

 - Rolls.
 Open rolls, as played by marching bands and drum corps are not common in pipe bands.
 We play closed rolls, which are often called buzz rolls or press rolls in marching bands.
 Even though we play more notes per stroke, we still refer to them as 5, 6, 7, 9, 13 stroke rolls, since they have a fixed duration and strict musical value.
 Most open work is done hand-to-hand (called singles).